One of the biggest misconceptions about anxiety is that it’s “just worrying” or “it’s all in your head”.

 Unfortunately stress and anxiety affect your whole body and not just your mind.
 The fight or flight response associated with anxiety is a physiological process that takes place throughout your body in response to anxiety triggers.
 And it actually happens so quickly that you don’t become conscious of being in fight or flight mode until it’s already happening.
 The fight or flight response developed in humans to warn us of danger and alert us to take precautions to keep safe.
 It’s normal and not harmful to experience small doses of fight or flight mode every now and then.

 But those of us with severe anxiety can be in fight or flight way too often, regardless of whether we are in real danger, and it’s not good for our health.
 According to Harvard Women’s Health Watch, people with anxiety disorders are at greater risk for many chronic medical problems, such as gastrointestinal disorders, respiratory disorders, and heart disease.
 And to top it all off, anxiety sufferers are at greater risk of dying when they get sick.

 This kinda sucks, doesn’t it?
 I almost wish I didn’t know all these facts, because it just gives me more reason to be anxious about being anxious. 😉

-That being said, I have seen a little flicker of light at the end of the dark tunnel that is anxiety and that is what I want to focus on in today’s post.
+That being said, I have seen the light at the end of the dark tunnel that is anxiety and that is what I want to focus on in today’s post.

 I used to be one of those people who would “do things anyway” and “not let anxiety stop me”.
 And while many people would say “oh, that’s great – good for you,” I will tell you that it wasn’t great.
 At all.
 All it got me was total exhaustion.
 And yes, additional worry from knowing that I was asking more from my body than it was capable of delivering.